jysui123/esql/README.md

 ## Install and Testing
 - download elasticsearch v6.5 (optional: kibana v6.5) and unzip
 - run `chmod u+x start_service.sh test_all.sh`
-- run `./start_service.sh` to start a local elasticsearch server
+- run `./start_service.sh` to start a local elasticsearch server (may need modification to specify the path to your elasticseach executable)
 - run `python gen_test_data.py -cmi` to create a test index and feed in test data
 - optional: modify `sqls.txt` to add custom SQL queries as test cases
 - run `./test_all.sh` to run all the test cases